-- 1) Normal business supporting transactions: - Office rental transactions occur with necessity of supporting the Company's normal business operations and the rental fees are reasonable.
-However, presently, the Company uses the area on the 19th floor, Lumpini Tower-purchased from other juristic person-as the Company's head office instead of the previously-rented office space.
-The purchase office area is jointly owned by the Company and Leungsuwan Estate and has been legally written for each proportion.
-As a result, the Company does not expect any rental transactions between the Company and Leungsuwan Estate any more.
-Transactions for sending personnel to work at LRT are necessarily required in order that LRT can operate efficiently; therefore, the Company expects that the transactions will continue to occur.
-Transactions related to LRT's and PDS's area rental are necessarily occurred in order to support the Company's business which the Company expects the user of LRT's area service will still continue. - 2) Financial supporting transactions:

-Transactions related to providing financial support to the Company's subsidiary and associate, for example, offering loans and issuing letter of guarantee to LRT-only at proportion of share holding-which the Company expects the transactions tend to occur with necessity.
+- 1) Normal business supporting transactions: Transactions for sending personnel to work at LRT are necessarily required in order that LRT can operate efficiently; therefore, the Company expects that the transactions will continue to occur.
+Transactions related to LRT's area rental are necessarily occurred in order to support the Company's business which the Company expects the user of LRT's area service tend to occur with necessity. - 2) Financial supporting transactions: Transactions related to providing financial support to the Company's subsidiary and associate, for example, offering loans and issuing letter of guarantee to LRT-only at proportion of share holding-which the Company expects the transactions tend to occur with necessity.